 In addition, most of our products contain caffeine and our RTD products and many of the beverages made at our Outposts contain sugar, dairy products, and other compounds, such as natural and artificial flavors, the health effects of which are the subject of public and regulatory scrutiny, including the suggestion of linkages to a variety of adverse health effects.
 There is increasing consumer awareness of health risks that are attributed to caffeine and other ingredients we use, particularly in the United States, including obesity, increased blood pressure and heart rate, anxiety and insomnia, as well as increased consumer litigation based on alleged adverse health impacts of consumption of various food and beverage products.
 An unfavorable report on the health effects of caffeine, sugar, or other ingredients in our products or changes in public perception of these ingredients could significantly reduce the demand for our products.
+For example, recent unfavorable media regarding a caffeinated lemonade beverage in a major US quick serve chain may change public perceptions of and demand for caffeinated beverages.
 A decrease in customer consumption as a result of these health concerns or negative publicity could significantly reduce the demand for our products and could harm our business.

 Food safety and quality concerns may negatively impact our brand, business, and profitability, our internal operational controls and standards may not always be met.
-Any possible instances or reports, whether true or not, of food or beverage-borne illness could reduce our sales.
+Any possible instances or reports, whether true or not, of food or beverage-borne illness or adulteration could reduce our sales.

-Incidents or reports, whether true or not, of food-borne or water-borne illness or other food safety issues, food contamination or tampering, employee hygiene and cleanliness failures, or improper employee conduct at our Outposts could lead to product liability or other claims.
+Incidents or reports, whether true or not, of food-borne or water-borne illness or other food safety issues, food adulteration or tampering, employee hygiene and cleanliness failures, or improper employee conduct at our Outposts could lead to product liability or other claims.
 Such incidents or reports could negatively affect our brand and reputation as well as our business, revenue, and profits.
 Similar incidents or reports occurring at coffee and convenience shops unrelated to us could likewise create negative publicity, which could negatively impact consumer behavior towards us.
-Our products may also be subject to food recalls or other regulatory warnings promulgated by the US.
-Food and Drug Administration ("FDA") or other regulatory bodies.
-For example, California's Proposition 65 permits private enforcement against companies for allegedly failing to provide adequate health hazard warnings in the sale of certain products.
+Our products may also be subject to food recalls or other regulatory warnings promulgated by the U.S. Food and Drug Administration ("FDA"), state regulatory authorities, or other regulatory bodies.
+The FDA and states can take regulatory enforcement actions up to and including issuing public warnings, seizing products, and suspending our or our co-manufacturer's ability to operate the manufacturing facility.
+In addition, states and the FDA are increasingly focused on chemical contamination in food and beverage products and packaging, including of heavy metals, per- and polyfluoroalkyl substances ("PFAS"), and pesticide residue.
+Failure to comply with these requirements could lead to a regulatory enforcement and negative publicity, as well as claims from private plaintiffs.
+Notably, California's Safe Drinking Water and Toxic Enforcement Act of 1986 ("Proposition 65") permits private enforcement against companies for allegedly failing to provide adequate health hazard warnings in the sale of consumer products containing certain chemicals, including contaminants.
 We have previously received, and may receive in the future, notice of alleged violation threats of private enforcement.
+Consumer advocacy groups are known to test products for contaminants and publish the results, which can lead to private enforcement efforts.